 “We must learn how to explode!
 Any disease is healthier than the one provoked by a hoarded rage.“ ~ Emil Cioran

-Today we are reminded that it’s OK to engage in a little “divine venting,” healthy even.
+Today however we are reminded that it’s OK to engage in a little “divine venting,” healthy even.
 As we encounter suffering in our lives, it’s far better to turn to God and vent than it is to wallow in despair or isolate ourselves in the fallacious “me against the world” mentality.
-We know that there’s value in suffering but it’s at times hard to remember or reconcile that fact when we find ourselves squarely in misery’s crosshairs.
-But as we know, “the Lord hears the cry of the poor.”
-And amidst your venting, always remain faithful in God’s ability and willingness to pull you through your trials.
-For as the Lord teaches Habakkuk in the final words of today’s passage “the rash man has no integrity; but the just man, because of his faith, shall live.“ (Hab 1:24).
+We know that there’s value in suffering but it is at times hard to reconcile that fact when we find ourselves squarely in misery’s crosshairs.
+But as we know, “The Lord hears the cry of the poor.”
+Amidst your venting, always remain faithful in God’s ability and willingness to pull you through your trials.
+For as the Lord teaches Habakkuk in the final words of today’s passage “The rash man has no integrity; but the just man, because of his faith, shall live.“ (Hab 1:24).

 I leave you with one of Saint Dominic’s more memorable quotes, sound advice for the ages but most particularly in the uber-judgemental, over-indulgent, impulsive world we live in today:

 “A person who governs his passions is the master of the world.
 We must either rule them, or be ruled by them.
 It is better to be the hammer than the anvil. “

 Saint Dominic, pray for us . . .